Understanding how to use the federal tax tables will make it easier for you to calculate the tax you owe.

 Step 5: Find the amount of tax you owe

 Find where the row with your income and the column for your filing status intersect.
 This is the amount of tax that you owe.
-For this example, if you are single, you would find where the single column and $34,450 to $34,500 row intersect.
+For this example, if you are filing as Single, you would find where the Single column and $34,450 to $34,500 row intersect.